 - You can list your website in directories that are relevant to your industry or pay for it to be listed.

 Measuring your progress is always important.
 To learn where things are going well and where they are not, you need to track them.
 Fixing what doesn’t work and celebrating what does allows you to keep moving forward.

 To help you track results, here are some tools we use:

 By using Google Search Console, you can ask Google to monitor your site if you’ve made any updates and track the searches that you are ranking for.

 This is the best free analytics platform available.
 Almost everything can be tracked!
-Taking the time to learn can be worthwhile.
+Taking the time to learn analytics and SEO can be worthwhile.

 Semrush can be used in numerous ways, depending on what you need it for.
 In general, measuring, improving, and reporting constitute three steps in digital marketing.
 Regardless of what your area of expertise is or where your focus lies, Semrush can help you perform all three tasks.

 Although there are a number of great tools available for tracking and improving your search presence, these are good options to start with.

 By implementing these SEO tactics, you will rank higher in search results for StoryBrand websites.
 It’s important to keep in mind that search results don’t appear overnight.
 There is a long way to go.
 You should wait six months before you evaluate whether it is working.
 After about that much time, you will start seeing solid search results.

 The structure of this marketing strategy is not a new one.
 Donald Miller and StoryBrand have been one of our main inspirations for organizing and organizing our messaging framework.
 There is no question that they do a great job of simplifying the complicated ideas that surround brand messaging.